 If You Need More Sporadic Treatment

-If you only need therapy sessions once in a while or after very specific events in your life, involving your insurance company will make getting these sessions more difficult and time-consuming.
+If you only need treatment sessions once in a while or after very specific events in your life, involving your insurance company will make getting these sessions more difficult and time-consuming.
 A personalized treatment plan that fits your schedule, needs, and the unexpected complications of everyday life is the most effective way to confront and work through mental health challenges.

-Insurance companies require a treatment plan before you begin seeing a therapist.
+Insurance companies require a treatment plan before you begin seeing a psychologist.
 This plan defines each session you attend, taking control away from you and your mental health professional.
 When insurance mandates the number of sessions you receive as well as what you do during those sessions, you can’t experience the full benefit of specialized, flexible care that meets your unique needs.